Importance of Application Monitoring

 Integrated performance monitoring of applications from a web console

 Integrated Monitoring of Applications from a Web Console

-While active monitoring is useful in detecting times when an application is not available or not responding properly, for early warning indicators of performance degradations, passive, internal monitoring is necessary. eG Enterprise performs internal monitoring by integrating with the interfaces (APIs) supported by each application.
+While active application monitoring is useful in detecting times when an application is not available or not responding properly, for early warning indicators of performance degradations, passive, internal application monitoring is necessary. eG Enterprise performs internal application monitoring by integrating with the interfaces (APIs) supported by each application.
 While SNMP was a standard for network monitoring, unfortunately, for application monitoring there is no such standard.
 Each application supports a different monitoring interface.
 As the figure below shows, eG Enterprise agents support a number of different interfaces to connect to different applications.
 The interface used to monitor an application is decided based on the depth of metrics exposed using the interface and the overheads incurred in obtaining the metrics.

 eG Agents use different interfaces to monitor different enterprise applications